unitedstates/congress/README.md

 * A scraper for GPO FDSys, the official repository for most legislative documents.

-Read about the [contents and schema](https://github.com/unitedstates/congress/wiki).
+Read about the contents and schema in the [documentation](https://github.com/unitedstates/congress/wiki) in the github project wiki.

 For background on how this repository came to be, see [Eric's blog post](http://sunlightfoundation.com/blog/2013/08/20/a-modern-approach-to-open-data/).

 Setting Up